 Additional information is provided in the following files:

-- Mapping of SDMX Cross-Domain Concepts to metadata frameworks at international organisations (IMF-Data Quality Assessment Framework, Eurostat-SDMX Metadata Structure and OECD-Metastore)
+- Mapping of SDMX Cross-Domain Concepts to metadata frameworks at international organisations (IMF-Data Quality Assessment Framework, Eurostat-SDMX Metadata Structure and OECD-Metastore) (Published in January 2009).

-- Use of Cross-Domain Concepts in Data and Metadata Structure Definitions
+- Use of Cross-Domain Concepts in Data and Metadata Structure Definitions (Published in January 2009).

-Draft versions of the Content-Oriented Guidelines (2006-2008) are available here.
+Draft versions of the Content-Oriented Guidelines (2006-2008) are available on request.

-Additional statistical standards and guidelines
+2. Additional statistical standards and guidelines

 Under this heading we present additional statistical standards and guidelines produced by the different SDMX sponsoring or other organisations.
 These standards and guidelines are not part of the SDMX standards and guidelines; they might, however, be upgraded to SDMX standards and guidelines if the SDMX sponsors so decide.